 Treatment for Newborns

-Your newborn will need treatment right away.
-Medicines can be used to help blood flow to all parts of the body and help the heart work better.
+Treatment is needed right away.
+Medicines may be used to help blood flow to all parts of the body and to help the heart work better.
 Surgery may be done to take out the narrow section of the aorta and reconnect the two healthier ends.

 Treatment for Children

-Your child may need to take other medicines to reduce fluid retention.
+Children may be given medicine to reduce fluid buildup.
 The doctor may also advise surgery.
-Here are some methods:
+Choices are:

 - Resection to take out the narrow section of the aorta and reconnect the two healthier ends

-- Subclavian flap aortoplasty—uses a patch or part of the artery to make the area larger
+- Subclavian flap aortoplasty to make the area larger using a patch or part of the artery

-- Balloon angioplasty —uses a balloon to widen the narrowed area
+- Balloon angioplasty to widen the narrowed area using a balloon

 American Heart Association http://www.heart.org